+performance of legal and employees all of

+the internal other whom are directed

 auditors; regulatory to cooperate with

 (iii) annual requirements the committee's

 independent requests; (v) meet

 audit of the • Reviews with with company

 Company's management officers, external

 financial and the auditors or outside

 statements, the external counsel, as

 engagement of auditors the necessary; (vi)

 the independent results of the conduct and

-auditors and the authorize
+auditors and the audit, authorize

-evaluation of the audit, investigations into
+evaluation of the including any investigations into

-including any difficulties any matter within
+independent difficulties any matter within

-independent auditors'

-encountered
+auditors' encountered the committee's

 qualifications, and issues scope of

 independence warranting responsibilities

 and the attention

 performance; of the Audit

 (iv) compliance Committee.

-by the Company • Reviews with
+by the Company Reviews with

 with legal and management,

 regulatory internal

 requirements, auditors and

 including the the external

 Company's auditors all

 disclosure matters

 controls and required to

 procedures; and be

 (v) evaluation of communicated

 Management's to the Audit

 process to assess Committee

 and manage the under

 Company's generally

 enterprise risk accepted

 issues. auditing

 standards.

 II.
 Performance

 of the

 Internal

 Controls

 Considers the

-effectiveness of
+effectiveness of the

-the

 Company's

 internal

 control

 system,

 including

 information

+I JL

+- ,

 technology

 security

 Understands

 the scope of

 internal and

 external

 auditor's

 review of

 internal

 controls

 over

 financial

 reporting

 and obtain

 reports on

 significant

 findings and

 recommend

 ations,

 together

 with

-Management's
+Manage-

+ment's

 response

 III.
 Internal

 Audit

 Function

 Reviews

 with

 Management

 and the

 head of

 Internal

 Audit the

 charter,

 activities,

 and

 organization

 al structure

 of the

 internal

 audit

 function

 Confirms the

 appointment

-or
+Or

 replacement

 by

 management

 of the head

 of the

 Internal

 Audit

 organization

-Reviews and I
+Reviews and

-6. 11

 confirms the

 annual audit

 and strategic

 plans

 prepared by

 Internal

 Audit in

 consultation

 with

 Management,

 and major

 changes to

 the plans, if

 any

 Reviews

 significant

-findings and
+findings and Management's

-Management's

 response

-including

-timetable
+including timetable

 for

 implementat

 ion to

 correct

 weaknesses;

 and any

 difficulties

 encountered

 by the

 auditors in

 the course

 of their

 audit (such

 as

 restrictions

 on the scope

 or access to

 information)

 Supports the

 internal

 audit

 function and

 provides

 high-level

 follow-up of

 audit

 recommend

-ations when

-such action
+ations when such action is needed • Reviews the

 is needed

-is fleeded
+ĺ

+• Reviews the

-Reviews the
+• Reviews the

 effectiveness

 of the

 internal

 audit

 function,

 including

 compliance

 with the

 Standards

 for the

 Professional

 Practice of

 Internal

 Auditing

-n, s , , ,

 IV.
 External

 Auditor's

 Qualifications,

 Independence

 and

 Performance

+Performance

-Reviews and
+• Reviews and

 evaluates, at

 least

 annually, the

 performance

 of the

 external

 auditors

 (including

 lead

 partner) and

-makes
+makes .

 recommend

 ations to the

 Board of

 Directors

 each year

 with respect

 to the

 appointment

 of the

 External

 Auditor

 Reviews the

+1 1 Γ 1

 external

 auditor's

 proposed

 audit scope

 and

 approach,

 including

 coordination

 effort with

 internal

-audit
+II . audit

 Reviews and

+II .

-confirms the
+II . confirms the

 independenc

 e of the

 external

 auditors by

-obtaining
+II . obtaining

 statements

-from the
+II . from the

-auditors on
+II . auditors on

 relationships

-between the
+II . between the

 auditors and

 the

+Company,

-Company, including
+including

 non-audit

 services and

 discusses

 the

 relationship

 with the

 auditors

-Meets with
+• Meets with

 the external

 auditors to

 discuss

-matters that
+II . matters that

 the Audit

+II .
 Committee

 or internal

-audit
+II . audit

 believes

-should be
+II . should be

 deliberated

 privately.

+•

 V. Compliance

-V. Compliance

-with Legal and
+with Legal

+and

+II .

 Regulatory

-Requirements
+Requirements • Ascertains

-qui ciricito

 Ascertains

 whether the

 Company

 has an

 effective

-I l

-1 nr.

 process for

 determining

 risks and

 exposure

 from

-litigation

-and claims
+litigation and claims

 from non-

 compliance

 with laws

 and

 regulations

-Reviews the
+• Reviews the

 results of

 Management's

 investigation

 and follows

-up on any
+up on any instance of

-instance of

 non-

 compliance

 (including

 disciplinary

 action)

-Reviews
+• Reviews

 findings

 resulting

 from

 examination

 by

-regulatory

-agencies as
+regulatory agencies as

 well as

 internal and

 external

 audits, if any

 VI.
 Reporting

 Reports

 regularly to

 the Board

 about Audit

 Committee

 activities,

-issues and

-related

-recom-

-mendations

-Provides

-open avenue

-of

-1 UI I